Officers who made arrangements for PM’s Kabul visit tested corona positive

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 Some of the officers now have developed effects of corona virus.
 Deputy Chief of Protocol Ammar Amin has been tested positive who closely worked with Pakistan’s Ambassador for Afghanistan Mansoor Ahmad Khan before and during the visit.
-Mansoor Ahmad Khan was also victim of corona and under treatment.
-His test turned negative for corona two days ahead of the visit of the Prime Minister and he instead taking mandatory rest for few days opted to rush immediately to Kabul for conducting the visit of the Prime Minister.
+Mansoor Ahmad Khan was also a victim of corona and under treatment.
+His test turned negative for corona two days ahead of the visit of the Prime Minister and he instead taking mandatory rest for a few days opted to rush immediately to Kabul for conducting the visit of the prime minister.

 As the winter has approached corona virus has created havoc in Islamabad and adjoining areas.
 The sources said that authorities concerned have failed in massive testing of the government officers and staff working in various ministries and departments ever-since the second wave of the virus is unleashed.
 The matter was also discussed in the National Command and Operations Centre (NCOC), but no action was taken in this regard.